List of Neon Genesis Evangelion characters: Critical response

 The characters of Neon Genesis Evangelion divided critics.
 Peter Harcoff of the webzine The Anime Critic did not like Shinji's weak personality and Asuka's grumpiness but praised the relationships between the characters and their motivations.
 The website Anime Planet was critical of some aspects of the series but praised the characters.
 THEM Anime Reviews's Raphael See found their characterization irritating and clichéd, saying he had seen similar personalities in previous anime.
 See's colleague Tim Jones, disdained the psychology of the protagonists, all of whom have tragic pasts and relationship problems, with the exception of Kaji.

-An implicit sex scene between two characters in the twentieth episode caused controversy considering the show was broadcast in an afternoon time-slot, and the last two episodes completely focus on the Shinji's psychological depth and inner monologues, which raised further controversy and polarized the opinions of critics.
-For anthropologist Lawrence Eng, the ending does not give a sense of closure for most of the characters, and said; "for many loyal fans of Evangelion, this was a betrayal on Anno's part".
-Vice.com's Ricardo Conteras, while not finding the conclusion incomprehensible, described it as incongruent with what the protagonists faced through the rest of the series.
+An implicit sex scene between two characters in the twentieth episode caused controversy considering the show was broadcast in an afternoon time-slot, and the last two episodes completely focus on the Shinji's psychological depth and inner monologs, which raised further controversy and polarized the opinions of critics.
+For anthropologist Lawrence Eng, the ending does not give a sense of closure for most of the characters, and said, "for many loyal fans of Evangelion, this was a betrayal on Anno's part".
+Vice.com's Chia Conteras, while not finding the conclusion incomprehensible, described it as incongruent with what the protagonists faced through the rest of the series.
 Anime director Yoshiyuki Tomino also criticized Evangelion and rebuked the show's producers for not trying to "making fun for or gaining the sympathy of the audience", and instead trying to show "that everybody is sick" and hopeless.
-According to Tomino; "I don't think that's a real work of art ...
+According to Tomino, "I don't think that's a real work of art ...
 I think that we should try to show people how to live healthier, fuller lives, to foster their identity as a part of their community, and to encourage them to work happily until they die.
 I can't accept any work that doesn't say that".